wp-plugins/yabp/readme.txt

 5. Product list of the plugin

 == Changelog ==

+= 1.1 =
+* Added the ability to display deals from bol.com in your posts or at your pages
+* Fixed the option to display of the thumbnail above the content
+* Fixed minor bugs
+* Applied major code cleanups

 = 1.0.8 =
 * Added the possibility to search for products in the Belgium product catalog